HistoricEngland/H.API/JoiningInstructions.md

 We will ask you when and how you would like to onboard your data to the new Heritage Gateway.
 This will help us create a schedule to onboard all data providers.

-Three options are available to submit your Heritage Gateway records:
+Three [Data Submission Options](DataSubmissionOptions.md) are available to submit your records to the Heritage Gateway:

 1. You can push your data to the Heritage Gateway through a RESTful API provided by Historic England (Direct API Submission).